Loading...

 AWARDS AND PRIZES

-Cinema Columbus is proud to offer four awards for this year’s festival – three juried competition awards and one voted on by the audience!
+Cinema Columbus, in partnership with Gateway Film Center, is proud to present four awards for this year’s festival – three juried competition awards and one voted on by the audience!

 Each of our competitions will have three jury members per category who will deliberate and judge what they deem to be the “best” of their respective competitions, selecting one winner to take home the prize.
 These jury members are esteemed individuals of the film industry across education, writing/directing, film festival programming, and more.